lucasluqui/bfheroes-offline/README.md

 ## To-do
 * Local gameserver.
-* A few tweaks in MagmaAPI to support fully enabled magma without unexpected crashes.

 If you have any suggestions feel free to submit a pull request or contact my privately on Discord (linked above).